 Shijie Tang

-Google Software Engineer / CMU Computational Biology / ZJU-UoE Bioinformatics
+Incoming Google Software Engineer / CMU Computational Biology / ZJU-UoE Bioinformatics

 Hi, welcome to my personal website!

-Building AI platform for Android.
+Joining in July 2026 to work on AI platform for Android.

 Graduated in May 2026.